mohamed-aiman/thaanaocr/readme.md

-## TO DO
+# OCR Thaana images

+A Laravel package that can be used for OCR of Thaana (Maldives/Dhivehi Language) images using Google Cloud Vision API.
+The package includes usage examples, on how to use this package for OCR of images and multi page PDFs.

-Just a pre-release, but works fine.
+This is just a pre-release, but it works fine.
 Need little refactoring to make it perfect.
 Feel free to contribute.
-I wrote it for a project 2 years ago, wanted to make it public as soon as it is for now.
+I wrote this for a project 2 years ago, wanted to make it public as soon as it is for now.

-### Features
-- OCR Thaana images
-- OCR Thaana PDFs

 ### Installation